 By this point, the buyer’s research is done.
 The decision to buy is pretty much made.
 This video should reel off the USPs of your brand’s product, soothing any lingering doubts the viewer might have.
-As such, high quality video production is key here.
+As such, high-quality video production is key here.

-While the main goal of this type of branded content is to increase sales, it can also help with your website’s SEO.
+While the main goal of this type of branded content is to increase sales, it can also help with your website’s video SEO.
 As landing pages with video often do better, be sure to host this content on the relevant product page.